-Moreover, the platform you choose from a technological point of view will further determine its successful adaptation to your company’s business processes.
+Moreover, the platform you choose from a technological point of view will further determine its successful adaptation to your company’s business strategies, say, if you want to set up a b2b online marketplace.
 No doubt, you know the importance of this factor, but we must remind you of it.

 Surely, you have heard more than once about such characteristics of ecommerce architectures as monolith and headless: